 - Head-on collisions: Usually the most devastating of all truck accidents, head-on collisions can occur when a trucker drives while fatigued and strays out of their lane and into oncoming traffic.

-- Loose cargo: Our Waco truck accident attorneys can also help you file a claim if you are struck by or crash into cargo that has fallen off a truck.
+- Loose cargo: Our truck accident attorneys in Waco can also help you file a claim if you are struck by or crash into cargo that has fallen off a truck.

 Who is Responsible for Causing a Truck Accident?